h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/solver.rst

 In GLM, you can specify one of the following solvers:

-- IRLSM: Iteratively Reweighted Least Squares Method (default)
+- IRLSM: Iteratively Reweighted Least Squares Method
 - L_BFGS: Limited-memory Broyden-Fletcher-Goldfarb-Shanno algorithm
-- AUTO: Sets the solver based on given data and parameters.
+- AUTO: Sets the solver based on given data and parameters (default)
 - COORDINATE_DESCENT: Coordinate Decent
 - COORDINATE_DESCENT_NAIVE: Coordinate Decent Naive